Kim Kardashian Stops Filming, Warns Rob & Chyna Not To Flash Wealth On Instagram

 A post shared by Kim Kardashian West (@kimkardashian) on

 Kim may not have realized the extent to which she was traumatized.
-She called her sister Khloe Kardashian over to her house one night in the middle of the night.
+She called her sister Khloe Kardashian over to her house in the middle of the night.
 Kim broke down, flashing back to the night of the robbery.

 “I’m in my room crying, getting reminded of what happened.”

-Khloe demanded that the Keeping Up With The Kardashians production team stop filming her sister’s meltdown.
+Khloe demanded that the Keeping Up with the Kardashians production team stop filming her sister’s meltdown.

 “That’s going to happen.
 This is still so fresh.
 In our family, we go through things and kind of forget about them so quickly.
 But we have to remind ourselves, ‘No, this is trauma.’
 We need to all make sure we’re catering to you and to help you through [this].”